Chances are you’re making at least one of these invoicing mistakes. The good news? Once you’re aware of them, they’re easy to avoid or fix!

 Sending an invoice to your clients is an important step in getting paid.
 No doubt, you understand this.
 But, often in your haste to send those invoices, you may make some common invoicing mistakes that lead to delays in getting paid.

-Here are ten common invoicing errors you can easily rectify / avoid:
+So without further ado, here are ten very common invoicing mistakes and billing errors you can easily avoid.

 Mistake #1: Not Promptly Sending Your Invoice